JeremyWurbs/mltemplate/README.md

 - - [x] [Github Actions](https://github.com/JeremyWurbs/mltemplate/actions) CI/CD workflows
 - - [x] [pylint](https://www.pylint.org/), [isort](https://pycqa.github.io/isort/) and [black](https://black.readthedocs.io/en/stable/) for code formatting and linting
 - - [x] [pytest](https://docs.pytest.org/en/6.2.x/) for unit testing

+For more information, have a look at your new project's [README](_README.md) or, better yet, just hit the template button as play around with it in your own repo.

+# Contributing

+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions are welcome!